 The U.S. Food and Drug Administration (FDA) approved use of the Visian ICL and Visian Toric ICL after the study that started in 2006.
 As recognized leaders in providing medical and surgical eye care, Barnet Dulaney Perkins Eye Center participated in the research that led to the FDA approval.

-The lenses have been approved for use in 63 other countries and used successfully in 900,000 people worldwide.
+The lenses have been approved for use in over 63 other countries and 1,000,000 implanted successfully worldwide.

 While there are always risks with surgery, the chances of side effects affecting vision are lower with Visian ICL than with some other eye surgeries because it requires no alterations to the cornea.
 The procedure is also reversible.

 The doctors at Barnet Dulaney Perkins Eye Center have been performing Visian ICL procedures for more than ten years.
-Our doctors have the most experience in the Southwest with over 1,500 ICLs implants.
-Now with the addition of the Visian Toric ICL, astigmatism can be corrected at the same time as myopia
+Our doctors have the most experience in the Southwest with over 2,250 ICLs implants.
+Now with the addition of the Visian Toric ICL, astigmatism can be corrected at the same time as myopia.

 Dr. Scott Perkins at Barnet Dulaney Perkins Eye Center in Phoenix was one of the first surgeons in the country and the first surgeon in the Southwest to perform a latest Visian Toric ICL procedure.